jneubecker/edtech/README.md

 ## Dependencies
+To build

-- Java
+- Java (version 8 or greater)
 - Maven

-Both Java and Maven are only required to build the API.
-It's possible in the future I will dockerize the build as well so that docker is the only dependency.
+To run

 - Docker

-## How to Run
+## How to Build
 - Open a cmd prompt in ./invenio-api
 - \> mvn package -DskipTests
 - This will build the API and output a jar for docker to pick up

+## How to Run
+The API jar has been committed so that the app does not need built to run.

 - Open a cmd prompt in the project root
 - \> docker-compose up --build
   - This will build and start the container for the application